DGM - Digital Media

 DGM 4733 Brand Management (2-2-3)

-This course equips students with the knowledge to create, cultivate, and enhance brands, transforming them into influential assets that connect with audiences, foster loyalty, and contribute to business success.
-Students will gain the ability to identify finely crafted brands and articulate the strategic significance of a brand.
-This hybrid course is a combination of faculty-led live online lectures coupled with practical learning through workplace-integrated learning in the apprenticeship.
-This balanced approach blends theoretical knowledge with industry practice.
+Introduces students to the principles of brand creation, cultivation, and enhancement, transforming brands into influential assets that resonate with audiences, build loyalty, and drive business success.
+Students will develop the skills to identify well-crafted brands and understand their strategic significance in the marketplace.
+This hybrid course combines faculty-led live online lectures with practical, workplace-integrated learning through an apprenticeship.
+The balanced approach allows students to apply theoretical knowledge while gaining valuable industry experience.

 Prerequisites: DGM 2403